my-ecocamp EXPO Africa

 Promoting natural building materials as bamboo, clay and wood

-Thanks to its remarkable ability to absorb CO₂, bamboo makes a vital contribution to the fight against climate change.
-It also regenerates soils, strengthens regional economic cycles, and is playing an increasingly prominent role in European strategies for climate-friendly land use.
+Thanks to its remarkable ability to sequester CO₂, bamboo makes a crucial contribution to the fight against climate change.
+It also regenerates soil, strengthens regional economic cycles and plays an increasingly important role in European strategies for climate-friendly land use.

-From a global perspective, bamboo also proves its worth: in many countries of the Global South, it creates employment, promotes sustainable development, and enables the emergence of new, environmentally friendly industries – a true “superplant” with global impact.
+Bamboo also proves its worth from a global perspective: in many countries of the Global South, it creates jobs, promotes sustainable development and enables the emergence of new, environmentally friendly industries – a true ‘superplant’ with a global impact.